Skip to content

 • Set up backup + restore tests for Postgres + MinIO.
 Backups you haven’t tested restoring are not backups.

-• Document an incident-response runbook — who’s on-call, where the alerts go, how to invalidate every session, how to rotate the JWT signing key in an emergency.
+• Document an incident-response runbook — who’s on-call, where the alerts go, how to revoke every session (admin revoke-all is built in), how to rotate the JWT signing key in an emergency.